sakoht/data-provenance/README.md

 Deleted Code Tracking
 ---------------------
-When a function vanishes, the same logic used for externally generated results applies.
+When a function is deleted from the code base, the same logic used for externally generated results applies.
 The same SHA1 digest for the inputs is known, and the original function name, version, commit and build can be seen as strings.
 But the types become inaccessible as real scala data.

 Best Practices
 --------------